-MetaTrader 4 vs MetaTrader 5: Which Platform Should You Actually Use
+MetaTrader 4 vs MetaTrader 5

 MetaTrader 4 and MetaTrader 5 are the most popular trading platforms in the forex trading industry around the world.
 The two also have sophisticated charting, technical indicators, and automated trading facilities.
 MT4 is orientated mainly on forex trading, whereas MT5 encourages other asset classes, as well as providing more tools.
 The choice of the platform has to be done based on the trading style, the preference in the market and the technical requirements.

-How MetaTrader Became the Standard for Retail Forex
+How MetaTrader Became the Standard for Retail Forex?

 MetaQuotes introduced MT4 as a standardized platform that brokers could license and offer to clients.
 Traders who learned it at one broker could move to another broker using the same platform without relearning anything.
 The MQL4 programming language allowed traders and third-party developers to create custom indicators, scripts, and Expert Advisors that could be shared and used across any MT4 installation globally.